TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 “Personal Information” means Information that may be used, alone or in combination, to identify a specific individual and includes Financial Information.

-“Online Behavioral Advertising” means the collection of data from a particular computer or device regarding web-viewing behaviors over time and across web sites for the purpose of using such data to predict user preferences or interests to deliver advertising to that computer or device based on the preferences or interests inferred from such web-viewing behaviors.
+“Online Behavioral Advertising” means the collection of data from a particular computer or device regarding web-viewing behaviors over time and across websites for the purpose of using such data to predict user preferences or interests to deliver advertising to that computer or device based on the preferences or interests inferred from such web-viewing behaviors.

 “Site” or “Sites” means websites operated by or exclusively on behalf of University of Phoenix or its parent company Apollo Education Group, Inc. regardless of domain name or IP address.